metafacture/metafacture-tutorial/01_Getting_Metafacture.md

 In this tutorial we are going to teach you how to use the command line tools of Metafacture to preform simple and advanced data processing tasks.

-To be able to follow our examples you need to have access to a UNIX account with Catmandu installed.
+To be able to follow our examples you need to have access to a UNIX account with Metafacture Core and Metafacture Fix installed.
+But at first we will use the Metafacture Playground a webapp.
 If you are already familiar with the command line follow the installation guide here:

 https://github.com/metafacture/metafacture-core#metafacture-as-a-stand-alone-application